 Entering the Job Market

-At a “career junket” session, students could ask questions of experts in seven different areas of the audiology field to help decide what career path they might want to follow.
+Many students nearing the end of their formal audiology education are not yet sure what type of job they want to pursue, or have questions about the one or several they have in mind.
+So at a Phonak U “career junket” session, students could ask questions of experts in seven different areas of the audiology field to help decide what career path they might want to follow.
 Options included academia, educational audiology, ENT, industry, private practice, research, and the VA.

 Building a Network and a Foundation

-Phonak U also provides students with opportunities to network with fellow students and experts who could become lifelong mentors.
+Phonak U also provides students with opportunities to network with fellow students as well as the experts in the field who teach the sessions.

 Now, all 50 students who attended Phonak University 2026 are better equipped to complete their educations and find a path in audiology that they can be excited about every day.